Balogun scores own goal in Rangers draw as Slimani and Toko Ekambi fire Lyon to victory

 After a goalless first 45 minutes at the Groupama Stadium, Slimani scored two quickfire goals within two minutes to give the hosts a two-goal lead.

-He was replaced in the 69th minute and Toko Ekambi came off the bench at that same time to extend his fine goalscoring in the secondary European competition.
+He was replaced in the 69th minute and Toko Ekambi came off the bench at the same time and extended his fine goalscoring in the secondary European competition.

 The Cameroon star found the back of the net in the 92nd minute which took his tally to six goals after four matches in the tournament this campaign.